LaurentRDC/scikit-ued/docs/tutorials/image.rst

 Setting the 'invalid pixels' to 0 will not work, at those will correlate with the invalid pixels from the reference.
 One must use the **masked normalized cross-correlation**.

-All of this is taken care of in scikit-image's :func:`phase_cross_correlation` function (previously available in scikit-ued).
+All of this is taken care of with the :func:`align` function.
 Let's look at some polycrystalline Chromium:

 .. plot::